-Without this test, a driver could be stone cold sober but have THC in their system from the day before.
-If they don’t do well reciting the alphabet backwards or walking a straight line, then they could be charged and convicted with a DUI.
+Without this test, a driver could be stone-cold sober but have THC in their system from the day before.
+If they don’t do well reciting the alphabet backward or walking a straight line, then they could be charged and convicted with a DUI.

-As of October 23, 2019, there have been tests on the new breathalyzers, but they haven’t been put to widespread use.
-California law enforcement are expected to start using them in 2020.
+As of October 23, 2019, there have only been tests on the new breathalyzers, but they haven’t been put to widespread use.
+California law enforcement is expected to start using them in 2020.

 DUI Bicycle Accident Injuries